Iam54r1n4/Gordafarid/README.md

 - This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Acknowledgements
-- Special thanks to @ReturnFi for their valuable assistance
+- Special thanks to [@ReturnFI](https://github.com/ReturnFI for their valuable assistance

 ## Disclaimer